cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 ### Functions

-Functions are started by writing `let` which is followed by any valid prefix symbol or an infix symbol surrounded by parenthesis which shall be refereed to as the function name.
-Then, there are zero or more arguments, implicit arguments are surrounded in curly braces (`{}`).
-The arguments are ended when an equal sign (`=`) is placed, which denotes the start of the body.
+Functions are started by writing `let` which is followed by any valid prefix symbol or an infix symbol surrounded by parentheses which shall be referred to as the function name.
+Then, there are zero or more arguments, with implicit arguments surrounded by curly braces (`{}`).
+The argument list ends when an equal sign (`=`) is placed, which denotes the start of the body.

 Example:

 ``` {.ocaml}
 -- this is a valid function
 let f x = x + 3

 -- this is another valid variable/function
 let y = 5

 -- this is a valid infix symbol
 let (+) = plus